pWn3d1337/Skyrim_SpellHotbar2/README.md

 ## Dual Casting
 Spells now can be bound to either Hand or both hands (Indicated by R, L and D in the bind menu).
 To toggle the hand, just press the Keybind in the binding menu again.
 No R,L or D text indicated 'Auto' mode, there a spell will chose the hand depending on equipped items and uses Dual Casting if enabled.
 Dual Casting can be toggled by a power that is automatically added to the player or by holding Keybind modifier that can be defined in the MCM.
 A spell can only be set to dual cast (D) in the menu if the spell supports dual casting and the player has the corresponding perk.
-(During the fomod installer select your correct perk overhaul so the dual cast perks are configured correctly)
+(During the fomod installer select your correct perk overhaul so the dual cast perks are configured correctly).
+For balancing and animation reasons Dual casting blocks movement.
+(Technically by capturing your movement inputs, so no scripts are going to break from it)

 ## Support for Potions, Food Items and Scrolls
 Potions, Food items and scrolls are now also supported.
 Scrolls behave very similar as spells.
 Potions will be used as equipping them in inventory.
 (Mods like animated potions are compatible).
 Optionall a gcd for potions can be configured to avoid insane potion spam when not using and animated potion mod.
 Self brewed potions (Dynamic Forms) are also supported with generic icons (changing depending on potions value) and changing their color depending on the strongest effect.